 Want to know how to optimize your student LinkedIn profile for future employers?
 Read our guide: "How to Optimize Your LinkedIn Summary & Profile to Get More Jobs"

-Our resume builder (you can create your resume here) will give you tips and examples on how to write your internship resume for college students - the same advice a hiring manager would give you.
+Our resume builder will give you tips and examples on how to write your internship resume for college students - the same advice a hiring manager would give you.
 You can easily copy them straight into your resume - it will save you a ton of time.